Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: High- quasi-BIC resonance in AlGaAs metasurfaces

-We proceed to the linear response of the metasurfaces under the normally incident $y$-polarized plane wave.
-Figure \ref{fig3}(a) depicts the transmission spectra with varying minor axis.
-When the structure is symmetric with $r=R=180$ nm, the transmission spectra display a disappearing dip that broadens as $r$ becomes smaller.
+We proceed to the linear response of the metasurfaces under the normally incident $x$-polarized plane wave.
+Figure \ref{fig3}(a) depicts the transmission spectra with varying radius $r$.
+When the structure is symmetric with $r=R=225$ nm, the transmission spectra display a disappearing dip that broadens as $r$ becomes smaller.
 This reveals the BIC with infinite $Q$ factor transforms into finite-$Q$ quasi-BIC, which confirms the results of the eigenmode analysis.
-As shown in Fig. \ref{fig3}(b), the $Q$ factor exhibits quadratic dependence on the asymmetric parameter $\alpha$ defined $\alpha=1-r/R$, i.e., $Q \propto \alpha^{-2}$.
-Such universal behavior for the $Q$ factor of a quasi-BIC remains valid for the proposed symmetry-broken metasurfaces\cite{Koshelev2018a,Li2019,Gao2022,Ma2023}.
-We provide the transmission spectrum for the metasurfaces with $r=140$ nm in Fig. \ref{fig3}(c).
-The asymmetric Fano shape is observed with the resonant wavelength at 1476.55 nm.
-According to the Fano formula\cite{Xu2019,Wang2020,Liu2023}, the $Q$ factor can be calculated by the $\omega_\text{0}/2\gamma$ as 2231, indicating the remarkably confined field of the leaky quasi-BIC, with the strong field enhancement by a factor 225.
-Furthermore, the multipolar decomposition results in Fig. \ref{fig3}(d) reveal that the magnetic dipole (MD) plays the dominate role to this quasi-BIC resonance.
+As shown in Fig. \ref{fig3}(b), the $Q$ factor exhibits quadratic dependence on the asymmetric parameter $\alpha$ defined $\alpha=1-r^{2}/R^{2}$, i.e., $Q \propto \alpha^{-2}$.
+Such universal behavior for the $Q$ factor of a quasi-BIC remains valid for the proposed symmetry-broken metasurfaces\cite{Koshelev2018,Gao2022,Ma2023}.
+We provide the transmission spectrum for the metasurfaces with $r=220$ nm in Fig. \ref{fig3}(c).
+The asymmetric Fano shape is observed with the resonant wavelength at 1572.95 nm.
+According to the coupled-mode theory (CMT)\cite{Xu2019,Xiao2020,Wang2020}, the $Q$ factor can be calculated by the $\omega_\text{0}/2\gamma$ as 8950, indicating the remarkably confined field of the leaky quasi-BIC, with the strong field enhancement by a factor 110.
+Furthermore, the multipolar decomposition results in Fig. \ref{fig3}(d) reveal that the toroidal dipole (TD) plays the dominate role to this quasi-BIC resonance.
+The expressions of multipolar decomposition can be found in the Supplemental Material\cite{SM}, and see also Refs. \cite{Kaelberer2010,Savinov2014} therein.